-The secret to a durable, factory-smooth finish on your cabinets isn’t found in the final coat of paint.
-It’s in the meticulous, time-consuming preparation that happens long before a brush is ever dipped.
-This is where most DIY projects go wrong and where professionals spend the majority of their time.
-Rushing the prep work is the number one reason for chipping, peeling, and a finish that just doesn’t look right.
-From deep cleaning and degreasing to proper sanding and priming, each step builds the foundation for a beautiful result.
-This guide breaks down the essential prep process for kitchen cabinet painting, showing you exactly what it takes to create the perfect canvas for a lasting transformation.
+The secret to a durable, factory-smooth finish on your cabinets isn’t in the final coat of paint.
+It’s in the meticulous prep work that happens long before a brush is ever dipped.
+This is where most DIY projects go wrong and where pros spend most of their time.
+Rushing this step is the number one reason for chipping, peeling, and a finish that just doesn’t look right.
+From deep cleaning to proper sanding and priming, each step builds the foundation for a beautiful result.
+This guide breaks down the essential kitchen cabinet painting process, showing you exactly what it takes to create the perfect canvas for a lasting transformation.

 Key Takeaways